codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/runtime.md

 ### Install CSDP runtime
 For the quick start, you will install the runtime through the CSDP CLI that you downloaded previously.

 1. To start runtime installation, run `cf runtime install`.
+  >If you don't have a valid SSL certificate for the Ingress controller, and want to continue with the installation, add the `--insecure` flag to the runtime command.
 1. Follow the prompts in the CLI wizard to complete the installation:
    * **Runtime name**: The name of your runtime, starting with a lower-case character, and including up to 63 characters and numbers.
 Example: `csdpproduction`
 	* **Select Kube context**: Your current context is highlighted.
 Press Enter to select it, or use the arrow keys to select a different context.